defagos/CoconutKit/README.markdown

 CoconutKit is compatible with all 32-bit and 64-bit architectures.

+#### Can I use CoconutKit with Swift projects?

+Yes, you can if you use CoconutKit as a `.staticframework`.
+Support with bridging headers is currently not officially supported.
+Add the `.staticframework` to your project and `import CoconutKit` where needed.
+If automatic linking is enabled no explicit linking against system frameworks is required.

 #### Can I use CoconutKit for applications published on the AppStore?

 CoconutKit does not use any private API and is therefore AppStore friendly.
 Several applications I developed use CoconutKit and have successfully been approved.